 Ultrasonic thickness gauge is used to measure the thickness of metal and other materials.
 They can also measure hardness, elasticity, porosity and other properties.

-Here are some things to know about ultrasonic thickness gauges:
+What You Need to know about ultrasonic thickness gauges

 They use high-frequency sound waves to measure the distance between two points on a material.